Steps to Policy Development/Review:

 5 If applicable, draft guidelines for the policy.
 Guidelines provide instructions that explain how a policy can be implemented in differing circumstances and provide assistance when the use of judgment is required for the application of a policy.
 Often they will establish a "best practice" for applying a policy and can assist in interpreting policy.
 Take a look at procedures associated with previously approved university-wide policies for guidance.

 6 Share your draft with key stakeholders inside and outside of your unit and consider all feedback received when making revisions.
 The consultation process is a critical step of policy development and must be thorough.
 The importance of thorough consultation when developing a new policy, or revising an existing policy, cannot be overstated.
 Broad solicitation of feedback from a variety of stakeholder groups should take place in advance of bringing a policy to the Policy Advisory Subcommittee for review.
+As part of this step, you should work through the Equity Impact Assessment form and review as required with the Human Rights and Equity Office and the Office of Indigenous Initiatives.

 Ask that colleagues in your own unit review your documents: